agvxov/csope/README.md

 + scrollbar() uses magic int literals?
 + was there really ever a scrollbar?
 + a search struct could be great for caching and could ease the global situation
-## Original
+## From the original
 + Same capabilities as interactive in non interactive (one shot) mode
 + Provide some how-do-I-use-this-thing doc.

 # BUGS
-+ Changing text double frees:
-	free(): double free detected in tcache 2
++ Changing text double frees (NOTE: this problem is inherited): free(): double free detected in tcache 2
 	Aborted
-+ Changing text can crash without replacing text and leaving the console ncursed
-+ After an attempted change malloc *can* cry and crash

 # Future features / contributor wishlist
 + providing support for other languages by integrating new lexers (e.g. ctag's)